ironbar/luxai/reports/04_Modeling.md

 probe of concept.

 When playing 100 matches per round uncertainty on the win rate will be around 10% on the worst case.
+Thus to be able to probe that it works we have to reach a win rate of 70%, that is the goal of the experiment.
+Hopefully we will start at 50% win rate and steadily grow up to 70% and even more.

 ### 13.3 Results